Rommelag/dind-docker-machine-compose/README.md

 # dind-docker-machine-compose

-The official docker:stable-dind with docker-machine and docker-compose
+The official docker:stable-dind with latest docker-machine and docker-compose

 ## How?